mckinsey/vizro/vizro-ai/docs/index.md

     Please review this [disclaimer](pages/explanation/disclaimer.md)
     before using the `vizro-ai` package.

-    Since users must connect to LLMs (Large Language Models) in order to use Vizro-AI, please also ensure that you review [usage of LLMs (Large Language Models)](pages/explanation/safety_in_vizro_ai.md) and required [safeguarding for dynamic code evaluation](pages/explanation/safeguard.md).
+    Since users must connect to Large Language Models (LLMs) in order to use Vizro-AI, please also ensure that you review [usage of LLMs](pages/explanation/safety_in_vizro_ai.md) and required [safeguarding for dynamic code evaluation](pages/explanation/safeguard.md).